cormiertyshawn895/Retroactive/README.md

 ![](screenshots/9.jpg)

-- All Aperture features should be available except for playing videos, exporting slideshows, printing, Photo Stream, and iCloud Photo Sharing.
+- All Aperture features should be available except for playing videos, exporting slideshows, Photo Stream, and iCloud Photo Sharing.
+If RAW photos can't be opened, [you need to reprocess them](https://github.com/cormiertyshawn895/Retroactive#reprocessing-raw-photos-in-aperture).

-- All iPhoto features should be available except for playing videos, exporting slideshows, printing, Photo Stream, and iCloud Photo Sharing.
+- All iPhoto features should be available except for playing videos, exporting slideshows, Photo Stream, and iCloud Photo Sharing.

 - All features should work for iTunes 12.9.5.